chenxy99/Scanpaths/AiR/README.md

 $ CUDA_VISIBLE_DEVICES=0,1 python test.py --evaluation_dir <your_checkpoint>
 ```

-If you ablate the task guidance in the training stage, please remember to ablate it in evaluation stage.
+If you ablate the task guidance in the training stage, please remember to ablate it in the evaluation stage.

 ```bash
 $ CUDA_VISIBLE_DEVICES=0,1 python test.py --evaluation_dir <your_checkpoint> --ablate_attention_info True